-“What in the hell was that thing!?”
+What in the hell was that thing!?
 I thought – really, really loudly.
 And what just happened?

 The John Deere’s engine was still running but it was still dark, and all I could see was the few feet in front of both tractor lights.
-At school, I was half-way through high school biology so I knew now it was only a beetle.
+At school, I was half-way through high school biology, so I knew now it was only a beetle.

-I set the tractor brakes and shut off the engine so I could focus on what to do next.
+I set the tractor brakes and shut off the engine so I could safely focus on what to do next.

-First – I had to find and stamp that damned beetle out of existence, so I dug out the flashlight from the tool box and retraced the tractor skid-trails, past the munched tree, to the scene of the assault.
-I found and raised my foot when a better idea occurred to me.
+First – as a selfless act of public service, I had to find and stamp that damned beetle out of existence, so I dug out the flashlight from the toolbox and retraced the tractor skid-trails, past the munched tree, to the scene of the assault.
+I found it and had raised my foot when a better idea occurred to me.
 I owed a bug collection with all the pinned critters spread out and labeled with their full taxonomical names correctly spelled out to my biology teacher.